section-engineering-education/engineering-education/articles/building-an-appointment-scheduling-telegram-bot/index.md

 #### Creating the Telegram Bot Interface with BotFather

 Use the /newbot command to create a new Telegram Bot.
-To create a bot using BotFather, you need to give your bot a name and assign a username to it.
+To create a bot using BotFather, you need to give your bot a name and assign a username.

 ![bot_father_command](/engineering-education/building-an-appointment-scheduling-telegram-bot/bot_father_command.png)

 ![bot_father_convo](/engineering-education/building-an-appointment-scheduling-telegram-bot/bot_father_convo.png)

-After supplying the name and username for your Telegram Bot, you will be provided with the API token that you can use to interact with the Bot account via the Telegram API (protected for security reasons in the image above ).
+After supplying the name and username for your Telegram Bot, the system will provide you with the API token that you can use to interact with the Bot account via the Telegram API (protected for security reasons in the image above ).
 Copy and paste the API token somewhere safe.

 #### Powering the Bot with Python